Skip to main content

 3.1 Online Training Module Development is a category of Services provided by etrainu.

-3.2 Clause 3 of this Schedule will only apply if identified in a Statement of Work.
+3.2 Clause 3 of this Schedule will only apply if identified in the Statement of Work.
 However, clause 3 of this Schedule only applies to the Online Training Module Development identified in the Statement of Work.

 3.4 The parties agree to the following: